 - Hanging Sleeve: The quilt back must have a hanging sleeve.
 We may use pins to hang your quilt at the show, but we’d like the sleeve in case we decide to hang them on a rod or a rope.

-- We will provide a card with a list of the 10 items required and you will add to the list your 10 items you have selected.
+- We will a list of the 10 items required and you will add to the list your 10 items you have selected.
 This way the voters will know what to look for to be able to judge your wall hanging.
-Please pin this card to the front bottom right corner of your challenge for judging.

 If you have any questions about the challenge please contact - Jean P or Deb P